jihyunlee/Talk-to-Things-Around-You/README.md

     - List up the platforms set up for the project
       <pre><code>$ cordova platforms ls</code></pre>
     - Add Plugins
-      If you use Firmata, (in class)
+      If you use Firmata, (in class).
+See more details about the plugin <a href="https://github.com/jihyunlee/BLEFirmata" target="_blank">here</a>.
       <pre><code>$ cordova plugin add https://github.com/jihyunlee/BLEFirmata.git</code></pre>
-      See more details about the plugin <a href="https://github.com/jihyunlee/BLEFirmata" target="_blank">here</a>.
       But there are more Phonegap's plugins.
-If you want to use serial,
+If you want to use serial, copy and paste the following command.
+See more details about the plugin <a href="https://github.com/don/BluetoothSerial" target="_blank">here</a>.
       <pre><code>$ cordova plugin add https://github.com/don/BluetoothSerial.git</code></pre>
-      See more details about the plugin <a href="https://github.com/don/BluetoothSerial" target="_blank">here</a>. or
+      or another one.
+See more details about the plugin <a href="https://github.com/randdusing/BluetoothLE" target="_blank">here</a>.
       <pre><code>$ cordova plugin add https://github.com/randdusing/BluetoothLE.git</code></pre>
-      See more details about the plugin <a href="https://github.com/randdusing/BluetoothLE" target="_blank">here</a>.
       For debugging, you probably want
       <pre><code>$ cordova plugin add https://github.com/apache/cordova-plugin-console.git</code></pre>
     - Build the App